xLAva/JediAcademyLinux/BUILD.md

 For VR support at least one of the following libraries is needed.

 ### OculusSDK (optional)
-Checkout OculusSDK from my git repository into the 3rdparty/OculusSDK folder (inside the JediAcademy folder structure) This folder contains
+The needed OculusSDKs are added as submodules in the 3rdparty folder (inside the JediAcademy folder structure) This folders contain
 * all OculusSDK platform files merged together
 * prebuild binaries
 * dynamic lib versions (based on https://www.jspenguin.org/software/ovrsdk/ - thx Jared Stafford)

+Submodule git repository:
 https://github.com/xLAva/OculusSDK